hyperfocus/porc/docs/architecture.md

 - Stored locally by PORC and assigned a `run_id`

 ### Rendering
-- PINE is invoked to lint and render Terraform from blueprint
+- PINE is used to validate blueprint schema and submit it to Port
 - Output files: `main.tf`, `terraform.tfvars.json`

 ### Execution